Download our FREE smartphone app today!

 Ms Dopchies believes in students being offered a broad curriculum and the opportunity to study languages in order to prepare the citizens of the future.
 She is keen to develop students’ curiosity and love of different cultures but also to nurture their development and engagement with their own studies.

-Mrs Louise Woolmer, Achievement Director of Art, Design and Technology
+Mrs Louise Woolmer, Head of Art, Design and Technology

 Mrs Woolmer has been teaching for 22 years and joined The Priory School (now Harris Academy Orpington) in 2014.

 Previously, Mrs Woolmer taught art at Hayesbrook School in Tonbridge for 17 years, where she became Head of Art and NQT Induction Tutor, moving on to being the ITT Lead of the Training School and Teaching School.

 Mrs Woolmer worked closely with local schools, various teacher training establishments and was also an art tutor at Canterbury Christ Church University.
 She is passionate about arts education at all levels whether as a pupil or trainee teacher.
 She continually strives to improve the art and design provision and increase the numbers opting for the subject.
 Results and pupil numbers have grown and the range of experiences we offer the pupils has widened.
 Mrs Woolmer is keen for pupils to have a broader awareness of the importance of art and design and strive for all pupils to achieve the best of their ability.

 Miss Powell has been teaching for five years and has experience as both a Lead Practitioner for Humanities and Head of Department.

 Miss Powell studied Religious Studies at A Level and has a degree in Psychology from Exeter University.
 Her passion for both subjects, and the links between them, are important aspects of her teaching.